Private sector house-hunting

 - Does the accommodation need decorating?
 If so, will this be done before you move in?

-If the property has a gas supply, it is a legal requirement that all gas equipment is checked by a CORGI registered engineer.
+If the property has a gas supply, it is a legal requirement that all gas equipment is checked by a Gas Safe Register.
 Ask the landlord to supply you with a current copy of the gas safety certificate.
 Properties must have a current gas safety certificate to be advertised on our website.

 You'll come across all sorts of jargon when searching for a new place to live.
 This can be confusing even if you’ve been through the process before, so always ask if you’re unsure what something means.
 And never sign something if you’re confused about what it means.